jim60105/docker-whisperX/README.md

 Please refer to [the latest vulnerability scan report](https://github.com/jim60105/docker-whisperX/actions/workflows/scan.yml?query=is%3Asuccess) from our scanning workflow artifact.
 You can see that the _UBI_ version has fewer vulnerabilities compared to the _Python official image_ version.

-You can get the pre-built image at tag [ubi-no_model](https://github.com/jim60105/docker-whisperX/pkgs/container/whisperx/156402794?tag=ubi-no_model).
+You can get the pre-built image at tag `ubi-no_model`.
 Notice that only `no_model` is available.
 Feel free to build your own image with the [ubi.Dockerfile](ubi.Dockerfile) for your needs.
 This Dockerfile supports the same build arguments as the default one.

 ```bash
 docker run --gpus all -it -v ".:/app" ghcr.io/jim60105/whisperx:ubi-no_model -- --model tiny --language en --output_format srt audio.mp3
 ```

 > [!WARNING]
-> DISCLAIMER:
+> _**DISCLAIMER**_:
-> I have constructed the image in accordance with the specifications outlined in the [Red Hat Container Certification requirement](https://access.redhat.com/documentation/en-us/red_hat_software_certification/8.72/html/red_hat_openshift_software_certification_policy_guide/assembly-requirements-for-container-images_openshift-sw-cert-policy-introduction); however, I have not pursued the actual [certification](https://connect.redhat.com/en/partner-with-us/red-hat-container-certification) from Red Hat.
+> I have created the image in accordance with the specifications outlined in the [Red Hat Container Certification Requirement](https://access.redhat.com/documentation/en-us/red_hat_software_certification/8.72/html/red_hat_openshift_software_certification_policy_guide/assembly-requirements-for-container-images_openshift-sw-cert-policy-introduction) but I am not going to pursue the actual [certification](https://connect.redhat.com/en/partner-with-us/red-hat-container-certification).

 ## LICENSE